- How many jobs are available in capital goods?

 Some jobs in this industry will see a lot of openings become available between 2021 and 2031.
 A software developer is one of these jobs, with more than 370,000 projected openings.

 The future isn't as good-looking for other professions, like production workers.
-There is an expected decline in open positions.
+There is an expected decline in this category's job openings.
 This can be caused by many factors, including automation and computerization.

 Unfortunately, capital goods are one of the industries that are negatively affected by a bad economic cycle.
 As soon as things start to take a turn for the worst, the first workers to get laid off are those in production.